NickDGreg/NickDGreg.github.io/_posts/2020-07-22-neovim-cpp.md

 date: "2020-07-22"
 categories: ["software"]
 ---
-For some reason, setting up Neovim and adding C++ support took me ages, so I decided to right it down.
+For some reason, setting up Neovim and adding C++ support took me ages, so I decided to write it down.

 Install Neovim and setup a package manager.
 [Neovim tells you how](https://github.com/neovim/neovim/wiki/Installing-Neovim#ubuntu).
 [Instructions for installation are also all over the internet](https://medium.com/better-programming/setting-up-neovim-for-web-development-in-2020-d800de3efacd)